Dr Andrew Bates

 I have chosen to maintain a very active, patient focused clinical role since my appointment in 1997.
 Patient feedback is central in ensuring high quality care.
 In my last 360 deg appraisal, 25/26 patients were 'very satisfied' with their consultation.

 Comments such as ‘The doctor was excellent and always has been’, ' A very competent doctor’, ‘Prepared to listen and give his time’, ‘Friendly and made me feel at ease' provide strong evidence of high quality care.

 Feedback from colleagues is also very relevant.
 In the same 360 deg appraisal,15/15 colleagues rated me as good/outstanding for clinical assessment and 16/16 good/outstanding for patient management.
 Both scores were above the national/specialty average.
 Across the whole spectrum of clinical care, 80/80 responses were good/outstanding.

-Comments such as 'In my opinion Dr Bates is an outstanding doctor' 'Many of his patients I see hold him in very high regard', 'Very helpful and supportive' are very rewarding.
+Comments such as 'In my opinion Dr Bates is an outstanding doctor', 'Many of his patients I see hold him in very high regard' and 'Very helpful and supportive' are very rewarding.

 I continue to publish research in respected peer reviewed journals and participate in national and international conferences, which I attend regularly to ensure that I am fully up to date and deliver high quality clinical care.

 I am an ARSAC license holder enabling direct access to radioiodine for patients with overactive thyroid glands.